This post may contain affiliate links. Please refer to our disclaimer for more information.

 The above 2 ingredients can be easily replaced by what you have available with you in your pantry or at your local store or you could even order them online from Amazon.

-Mains and Sides to go with Smoked Butter Chicken
+What to serve with Smoked Butter Chicken

 Smoked Butter Chicken can be a great choice for your family or friends get together be it any occasion.
 It is best enjoyed with Naan bread or Cumin Rice.
 Inorder to have a complete menu for your dinner parties you can accompany it with the following starter and main.